rafaelrodrigues

 From Insights to Design Decisions

 Interviews revealed informal workarounds and unclear prioritization.
-The protocol defined indicators and thresholds, pointing toward a modular, indicator-specific system with direct communication channels.
+I used the protocol's indicators and thresholds to design a modular, indicator-specific system with direct communication channels.

 Solution